Jeffrey Currie: Goldman Sachs

-Currie jolted global commodity markets in April 2011 by closing a Chinathemed trading recommendation to be long a basket of crude oil, copper, cotton and platinum (CCCP).
+Currie jolted global commodity markets in April 2011 by closing a China themed trading recommendation to be long a basket of crude oil, copper, cotton and platinum (CCCP).
 The Commodity Market crashed several weeks later.
-Currie then correctly foresaw the biggest decline in the price of gold for three decades, in April 2013, two days ahead of the crash.
+Currie then correctly foresaw the biggest decline in the price of gold for three decades in April 2013, two days ahead of the crash.

 Currie co-authored a Goldman Sachs Report in June 2014, titled 'Unlocking the economic potential of North America's energy resources', published at the North American Energy Summit.
 The report called for a focus on unlocking North America's natural gas potential.
 Later that year, in October 2014, Currie discussed the 'New Oil Order', arguing that the United States' shale revolution was reshaping global energy markets and forcing them to reassess supply and demand balance.

-At the beginning of 2015, Currie forecasted that oil prices would stay 'lower for longer'.

 In November 2017, during an interview with Bloomberg, Currie stated that Bitcoin should be considered a commodity that shares many similarities with gold.

 He is a regular commentator on commodity markets and cryptocurrency, featuring on Sky News, Bloomberg and CNBC.

 In November 2020, The Daily Telegraph referred to Currie as the "world's most followed energy guru" and reported on his convictions on a new commodity supercycle.
 Currie predicted Brent prices to reach $65 in the last quarter of 2021.
 Then, at the end of 2020, Currie argued that a long-lasting bull market for commodities had started.

-In January 2021, The Economist also reported on the possibility of a new supercycle, quoting Currie's assertion that the Covid-19 pandemic could represent a "catalyst for a commodity supercycle".
+In January 2021, The Economist also reported on the possibility of a new supercycle, quoting Currie's assertion that the COVID-19 pandemic could represent a "catalyst for a commodity supercycle".